pmuens/awesome-serverless/README.md

 - [1st cohort of 2018 Serverless Champions](https://serverless.com/blog/announcing-new-2018-serverless-champions/) - Introducing the first cohort of 2018 Serverless Champions.
 - [Building React GraphQL apps with AWS AppSync](https://tylermcginnis.com/building-serverless-react-graphql-apps-with-aws-appsync/) - How to build serverless React apps powered by GraphQL and AWS AppSync.
 - [What we learned doing serverless — the Smart Parking story](https://cloudplatform.googleblog.com/2018/04/what-we-learned-doing-serverless-the-Smart-Parking-story.html) - Lessons learned building a serverless application with the Google Cloud.
+- [Evolutionary serverless architecture](https://cloudonaut.io/evolutionary-serverless-architecture/) - Insights into the evolution of serverless applications.

 ## Screencasts